How Green is your Business? We explore ideas for developing, promoting and complying with a green identity and some of the benefits that come with it.

 Start big.
 Setting a big organizational goal will help you direct your energies.
 By driving towards a target, whether it’s lowering fleet vehicle carbon emissions, using more renewable energy, wasting less or supporting more local initiatives, set yourself a purpose.
 Communicating this to the organization is key, after which you can begin to think about how your business can start to promote its new green identity.

 You have your big goal, but to implement it think small, and think local.
 Even big corporations reach out to those around them when implementing green initiatives.
 As they often say, charity starts at home.
-But where should your business turn its attention?

 Green businesses often begin with waste, so start thinking about how you dispose of your recycling, and whether or not there are local organizations who could help you make the most of your waste disposal.